RohitKumar1608/AWSSolutionArchProfesiona/Networking/VPC/TransitGateway/Tansitgateway.md

 <img width="1440" alt="Screenshot 2024-04-12 at 8 05 52 AM" src="https://github.com/RohitKumar1608/AWSSolutionArchProfesiona/assets/95314238/6a7947b2-0ab8-44b1-854b-1b34bd3b772f">
 <img width="1440" alt="Screenshot 2024-04-12 at 8 12 02 AM" src="https://github.com/RohitKumar1608/AWSSolutionArchProfesiona/assets/95314238/400252f1-8e7b-4d50-8037-fc58a0de5a66">

+Ingress Routing ------

+- All outgoing traffic is routed to a security appliances
+- The security appliance is sitting in the public subnet which has a RT assigned to it.
+This RT sends all unmatched traffic out through    the IGW and anything for the corporate network through the VGW
+- Ingress routing allows to assign route tables to gateways (Gateway route tables).
+Gateway route tables can be attached to internet       gateways or virtual gateways and can be used to take action on inbound traffic (route to a security instance for assessment)